Use this map to find all places mentioned in the article below.

 The Palace Quarter doubles as a university district.
-A total of six universities have campuses in this tiny area, ranging all the way from a German-language college to the Pázmány Péter Catholic University's law faculty, and Central Europe's only university for Jewish studies.
-This means that many wallet-friendly bars, cafés, and tea houses in the neighborhood cater to the student population including Műhely Egyetem Café and Altair.
+A total of six universities have campuses nearby, ranging from a German-language college to the Pázmány Péter Catholic University's law faculty and Central Europe's only university for Jewish studies.
+This means that wallet-friendly bars, cafés, and tea houses abound.

-Next to Csiga stands the impressive building of the Rákóczi Market Hall.
-There's an air of bustling activity by the countless meat and vegetable stalls early in the mornings.
-Jókrisz Lángos Sütöde, a mom-and-pop food stall hiding in the back of the building, makes excellent lángos, a deep-fried dough topped with sour cream and grated cheese.
-It's also worth visiting Műterem Kávézó, an eight-minute walk from the market hall, which is a coffee roaster and café, whose owner deserves a hat tip for bringing specialty coffee to this neighborhood, rather than to a well-trodden inner-city location.
+Next to Csiga stands the imposing building of the Rákóczi Market.
+It's far from being the liveliest market hall in Budapest, but Jókrisz Lángos Sütöde, a mom-and-pop food stall hiding in the back of the building, serves up excellent lángos, a deep-fried dough topped with sour cream and grated cheese.

-The streets in and around Népszínház Street have been for decades the home of immigrants and various ethnic minorities, including the Roma, Turks, Arabs, and Africans.
-Its chaotic, lively, and littered streets, diverse local population, and small businesses (including a Persian and a Turkish grocery store, and a Nigerian barber shop) offer an unexpected glimpse of the colorful Budapest which even some locals are unaware of.
-The often shockingly dilapidated condition of the buildings here stands in wild contrast to the pristine facades of downtown.
+Népszínház Street has historically been home to immigrants and ethnic minorities.
+The lively (and littered) streets, diverse population, and small businesses – including a Persian and a Turkish grocery store and a Nigerian barber shop – show a slice of Budapest that even some locals are unaware of.
+The shockingly neglected condition of the buildings stands in wild contrast to the pristine facades of downtown.
 Another excellent option for new-wave coffee and people-watching: Kastner Kommunity.